Wes Fogden: Yeovil Town

 After leaving Portsmouth at the end of his contract, Fogden signed for League Two side Yeovil Town on a two-year deal on 17 July 2015.

 After struggling with injury, Fogden was released by Yeovil on 16 May 2016, despite having a year left on his contract.

 Havant & Waterlooville

 On 13 July 2016, Fogden signed for his old club Havant & Waterlooville in the Isthmian Premier League on a two-year contract.
 Wes admitted the time was right to step out of full-time football to protect his body from serious damage due to suffering from a persistent knee injury.

 On 13 March 2018, Fogden celebrated his 200th appearance for Havant & Waterlooville in the 1–0 win over Wealdstone.

 Fogden helped the club achieve back to back titles, winning promotion to the National League the highest in the club's history.
 Wes also won the Hawk's Player of the season award along with making it into the National League South team of the season for the 2017/18 season.

+Dorking Wanderers

+After leaving Havant & Waterlooville, Fogden spent two seasons at Dorking Wanderers between 2020 and 2022, helping the club to victory in the 2021–22 National League South play-off final.

+Poole Town

+Fogden signed for Poole Town in June 2022, spending two years with the club.

+Return to Dorchester Town

+In July 2024, Fogden re-signed for Dorchester Town, fifteen years after leaving the club.

+On October 2025, Fogdenn fractured two vertebrae in his neck during the first half of a FA Trophy match against Basingstoke Town; the match was subsequently abandoned.